WALKERS’ WORLD

 Day 9 LOGRONO TO NAJERA 28 km Before leaving Logrono stock up on water and snacks because there are few shops for the next 13 km to Navarrete.
 When you reach Navarette you may want to spend a little time wine-tasting at the many bodegas.
 The walking is not difficult as you pass vineyards and orchards although there is a bit of an ascent to Navarette.
 At Najera take time to see the Monastery of Santa Maria, built in 1053 and burial place of many rulers of the region.

 Day 10 NAJERA TO SANTO DOMINGO DE LA CALZADA 21 km At the town of Azofra you have a choice of an easy walk into Santo Domingo or a 5km diversion through Canas where there is an interesting Cistercian monastery.
 Legend says that St Francis of Assisi stayed here on his way to Santiago.
-Prior to the 11th century the road leading west from Najera led through tangled, bandit infested forests and it was thanks to the efforts of a monk named Domingo Garcia who cut the forest and built bridges that the road became one of the safest sections of the Camino.
+Prior to the 11th century the road leading west from Najera led through tangled, bandit infested forests and it was thanks to the efforts of a monk named Domingo Garcia who cut the forest and built bridges so the road became one of the safest sections of the Camino.
 The town named after him emerged offering hospitality for travellers.
 If you enter the Cathedral in Santo Domingo you will find live chickens and learn the legend of one young pilgrim who was wrongly convicted of theft and was saved by chickens that miraculously rose from the dead.
 The centre of the town has scarcely changed since medieval times and it is a delight to explore.

 Day 11 SANTO DOMINGO TO BELORADO 23 km This is an easy section of the Camino - mostly flat.
 There are many small villages along the way so plenty of cafes and shops.
 Just beyond the historic village of Granon is the border between the regions of La Rioja and Castilla-Leon.
 Here, the terrain gradually changes to low, tree-less hills mostly covered with wheat fields.
 The town of Belorado was a boom town in the Middle Ages.
 It declined economically over the centuries but has now had a mini-revival thanks to the Camino.